 Air cleaner on carburetor intake.
+Gasoline strainer on fuel pump.

-Starting, Lighting and Ignition-

-Complete Delco-Remy two-unit system, with separate thermostatically controlled generator and starting motor, having over-running clutch engagement device, operating in conjunction with a large storage battery and built as integral parts of the engine.
+Starting, Lighting and Ignition- Complete Delco Remy two unit system, built as integral parts of the engine.
+Generator thermostatically controlled and operating in conjunction with a large storage battery.
+Starting motor having an over-running clutch engagement device

-High tension jump-spark ignition system, with distributor, coil, and cutout relay mounted on the generator.
+High tension jump-spark ignition system, with distributor and cutout relay mounted on the generator coil on timing gear housing.
 The distributor includes an automatic spark advance, with additional manual control mounted in center of steering wheel.
 The system also includes switch for controlling head lights, side lights, and tail lights from the center of the steering wheel.

-A current limit relay is provided to protect the electrical system from short circuits
+A current limit relay is provided to protect the electrical system from short circuits.